syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-DigitalSignature.md

 stream.Position = 0;

-//Save the stream as PDF document file in local machine.
+//Save the stream as a PDF document file on the local machine.
 Refer to the PDF/UWP section for respective code samples

 Save(stream, "Output.pdf");